Jackhammer (comics): Fictional character biography

 Jackhammer is a costumed agent/division leader of Hydra when it was under the leadership of the crime lord Silvermane.
-When they arranged a kidnapping of Foggy Nelson, Daredevil, Black Widow, and S.H.I.E.L.D. pursued them.
-Jackhammer was among those who fought Daredevil and was defeated.
+When they arrange a kidnapping of Foggy Nelson, Daredevil, Black Widow, and S.H.I.E.L.D. pursue them.
+Jackhammer is among those who fought Daredevil and is defeated.

-Jackhammer later left Hydra and gained superhuman strength from a treatment at Power Broker, Inc. and started a relationship with female wrestler Poundcakes whose rebuff threatened the first date of Captain America and Diamondback.
-Anaconda and Asp rendered Jackhammer and Poundcake unconscious.
+Jackhammer later leaves Hydra and gains superhuman strength from a treatment at Power Broker, Inc. He starts a relationship with wrestler Poundcakes, whose rebuff threatens the first date of Captain America and Diamondback.
+Anaconda and Asp render Jackhammer and Poundcake unconscious.

-Dr. Karl Malus of Power Broker, Inc. formed Power Tools with Jackhammer and other villains in their plot to capture Battlestar and other characters when they de-powered them.
-He was among the villains that fought Captain America.
+Dr. Karl Malus of Power Broker, Inc. forms the group Power Tools with Jackhammer and other villains in their plot to capture Battlestar and other characters when they de-powered them.
+He is among the villains who battle Captain America.

-During the Infinity War event, Jackhammer leaves Power Tools and joins Doctor Octopus' incarnation of the Masters of Evil.
+During The Infinity War storyline, Jackhammer leaves Power Tools and joins Doctor Octopus' incarnation of the Masters of Evil.
 He is among the villains who turn on Doctor Octopus, causing him to flee.

-He would participate in an attack on the Thames Tunnel, threatening many civilians inside.
-He was swiftly defeated by the superhero Union Jack.
+Jackhammer participates in an attack on the Thames Tunnel, threatening many civilians inside.
+He is swiftly defeated by the superhero Union Jack.